 How to harvest: When the green part of the plant begins to turn brown that is your cue to harvest.
 Dig your plants up with a hand shovel or gently pull them from the ground.
 Allow freshly picked onions to lay in the sun to dry making the soil on them easier to remove.
 After they are completely dried you can remove the excess soil, trim the green of the plant to the base of the onion and trim off any roots.

-Store in a mesh bag or chop an freeze.
+Once your onions are completely dry, you ca. store them in a mesh bag or chop an freeze.